Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "It ain’t that ‘ya unnermined me an’ yer king.
 It ain’t that you robbed us of any time or opportunity to take counsel, to think things through.
 Mebbe ‘ya truly knew it all, knew it all along.
 Mebbe ‘yer even right.
 Mebbe it *had* ‘ta end like this."

-Daar *snarled,* saliva dripping off his enormous bared fangs, and all his claws…extended.
+Daar *snarled,* saliva dripping off his enormous bared fangs, and all his claws... extended.
 Over twenty centimeters of razor-sharp death showed themselves on his free right paw.
-Even longer claws on his feet dug into the stone floor like soft gel…
+Even longer claws on his feet dug into the stone floor like soft gel...

-…And the claws of his left paw sank straight into Keeda’s chest.
+...And the claws of his left paw sank straight into Keeda’s chest.
 He coughed, and blood bubbled from his lips.

 "But we’ll *never know,* ‘cuz when the stakes were *highest,* you din’t keep *‘yer friends an’ kings* in on ‘yer plans!
 Years o’ plannin’!
 At any time ‘ya coulda told us! *Why?!* Were you afraid you’d lose ‘yer chance 'fer, *what?!* Revenge?
 Justice?
 As if we’d deny you that!
 You, of all of us!
 But no. Instead of *trustin’* us to trust *you,* you took matters into ‘yer own paws.
 Instead o’ doin’ th’ right thing, ‘ya gambled wit’ the fate o’ the *entire fuckin’ galaxy* an’ betrayed us *all.* An’ it weren’t for any noble reason, no. ‘Ya did it ‘fer a personal grudge."